top of page

 Dr. Blake with Thurman Robe.jpg

-Dr. Dorsey Odell Blake, Presiding Minister
+The late Dr. Dorsey Odell Blake, Presiding Minister

-was officially installed as Presiding Minister of The Church for The Fellowship of All Peoples in October, 1994.
+The late Rev. Dr. Dorsey Blake was officially installed as Presiding Minister of The Church for The Fellowship of All Peoples in October, 1994.
 During Dr. Blake's installation service, Mrs. Sue Bailey (Howard) Thurman presented Dr.Thurman’s robe – which had not been worn since his death – to Dr. Blake as a symbol of her trust in his leading the congregation “so that there will be no past greater than our future.”

 DrBentonCloseUp.jpg

-Rev. Dr. Kathryn Benton, Co-Minister
+Rev. Dr. Kathryn Benton, Presiding Minister

 Before coming to Fellowship Church, Kathryn worked for years in the Episcopal Church in youth ministry, worship design, pastoral care, and lay ministry.
 Kathryn earned her Master's and Doctor of Ministry Degree at the University of Creation Spirituality in Oakland.
 She also holds an MA in Counseling Psychology.